dylangageot/cmake-project-template/README.md

 #### Installing binaries and libraries

-To install the binary and the static library on the system, run the following commands:
+To install binaries and libraries on the system, run the following commands:

 ```bash
 ❯ pushd build